-Item Identified Future Upgrades Priority Trigger Staging Electricity · 3_E-1 Align servicing strategy to Pharmaceutical Customer strategy i.e. if a new Essential Energy ZSS is proposed to transformer supply to 11kV and for the customer to take supply at 11kV, utilise the ZSS to service the residual area.
+Item Identified Future Upgrades Priority Trigger Staging Electricity Electricity 3_E-1 Align servicing strategy to Pharmaceutical Customer strategy i.e. if a new Essential Energy ZSS is proposed to transformer supply to 11kV and for the customer to take supply at 11kV, utilise the ZSS to service the residual area.
 Otherwise, provide new 11kV feeders from either upgraded Casino ZSS or new Nammoona area ZSS.
-Development of the STP site, industry catalyst site and expansion of industrial area to increase in electrical load.
-Servicing heavy loads will likely re- the existing or a new one, which c negotiated.
-Noting commentary aga light industry with lower power den augmentations.
-Telecommuni cations 1 3_T-1 There are opportunities to expand the existing NBN Co in ground fibre networks to provide high speed, reliable internet and telecommunications.
+1-3 Development of the STP site, industry catalyst site and expansion of industrial area to increase in electrical load.
+Servicing heavy loads will likely require new 11kV supplies from a ZSS, either the existing or a new one, which could be difficult given the urban areas to be negotiated.
+Noting commentary against Area 1, 2, it is likely preferable to target light industry with lower power demands in this area to minimise infrastructure augmentations.
+Telecommunicati ions 3_T-1 There are opportunities to expand the existing NBN Co in ground fibre networks to provide high speed, reliable internet and telecommunications.
 Further liaison with NBN Co is required once the proposed land uses and end user requirements are understood.
 Triggered in conjunction with utilities and infrastructure development.
-Liaison with NBN Co is required on understood.
-W Roads and Tra ansport 3_RT-1 Upgrade the intersection of Bruxner Highway/East Street to a single lane roundabout 2 Expected to be required by 2031.
+Liaison with NBN Co is required once land uses and end user requirements are understood.
+W Roads and Transp port 3_RT-1 Upgrade the intersection of Bruxner Highway/East Street to a single lane roundabout 2 Expected to be required by 2031.
 3_RT-2 Upgrade the intersection of Bruxner Highway/Arthur Street to be a priority controlled T-junction to support access/egress to and from the Johnston Street and STP industrial areas.
 2 Cassino Dve/Bruxner Hwy at capacity by 2031 if proposed stage 1 areas are developed.
 At this point, the right turn movements out of Cassino Dve will be closed and Arthur Street/Bruxner Hwy 'T' intersection will be needed for additional Stage 1 growth Expected to be required by 2031.
 3_RT-3 Undertake discussions with Transport for NSW to advocate for a reduced speed limit on Bruxner Highway in proximity to Area 3 from 100 km/h to 80 km/h or 60 km/h.
-3_RT-4 Upgrade the intersection of Bruxner Highway/Arthur Street to a roundabout to support access/egress to and from the Johnston Street and STP industrial areas 3 Expected to be required by 2041.
+1-2 3_RT-4 Upgrade the intersection of Bruxner Highway/Arthur Street to a roundabout to support access/egress to and from the Johnston Street and STP industrial areas 3 Expected to be required by 2041.
 3_RT-5 Remove right turn movements from Cassino Drive onto Bruxner Highway 3 Expected to be required by 2041.